 Condolences may be shared at www.serenityfuneralchapel.com.

-To send flowers to Marilee's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marilee Garrett, please visit our floral store.